-An alternative to using the M200 Series and the XT2/X5S is the DJI Mavic 2 Enterprise Dual.
+Another alternative is the DJI Mavic 2 Enterprise Dual.

-This lightweight and extremely portable solution is able to capture visible and thermal data, and is a cheaper option than the M200 and separate payloads.
+This lightweight and extremely portable solution is able to capture visible and thermal data, and is a cheaper option than the M200 Series V2 and M300 RTK, and separate payloads.

 However, while its visual camera is capable of capturing 12MP images, its 160 x 120 thermal resolution is not the strongest for solar panel inspections.